3mdeb/news-and-ideas/blog/content/post/2020-08-19-system_latency.md

 Let's say we want a task to be woken up after 200 us.
 To this task, we can use a timer which will generate interruption when the time runs out and wake up the task.
-Before we put the task to sleep lets remember current time
+Before we put the task to sleep lets get and remember the current time in some kind of variable.

 1. The start point of measuring kernel latencies is when the interrupt occurs.
 2. The First thing kernel must do is observe it and while there is a lot to do and to observe even that part can take some time.
-3. After that, relevant ISR is called to handle interruption (in our case to wake up the task)
+3. After that, relevant ISR is called to handle interruption(in our case to wake up the task)
 4. Next goes the kernel scheduler whose job is to manage all of the processes working in the system.
 When our task has been woken up, it was placed on the CPU queue indeed.
 So now it's the scheduler thing to handle the task ASAP.
 5. When it's time come, CPU starts to process the task and we can end measuring the latency.

-After that, we can subtract the current time from the time before we put the task to sleep and get the latency by subtracting time difference with the time given to timer.
+After that, we can once again get the current time, subtract it from the time before we put the task to sleep, and get the latency by subtracting time difference with the time given to timer.

 The given example is the exact methodology of the [`cyclictest`](http://manpages.ubuntu.com/manpages/cosmic/man8/cyclictest.8.html)